 Councilmember Tennell Atkins, District 8

-Councilman Atkins lives in Dallas with his wife Marshella Atkins and has twin sons and four grandchildren.
+Councilman Atkins lives in Dallas with his wife Marshella Atkins and has twin sons and five grandchildren.